Danny Did Ambassadors Program

 DDF.CindyMitchell@gmail.com

 Cindy and her husband Tom have a son Robert who has epilepsy.
-Their Seizure Response/Assistance Dog is a big part of the family, his name is Boomer.
 The Mitchells have represented Danny Did at several epilepsy conferences, meetings and expos in California, and serve as our liaisons to the Los Angeles Chapter of the Epilepsy Foundation.

 Julie and John Bezold